Scott D. Salmon

 Scott also advises and represents political campaigns at every level on various election-related issues, including ballot access, recounts/election contests.
 He has worked with initiative and referendum petition committees as well as on various recall matters.
 Scott advises campaigns and organizations such as 501(c)(4) entities and PACs on campaign finance rules and regulations.
 He has also represented multiple municipalities and counties in the decennial re-warding process.

-Scott has handled complex matters involving employment discrimination (including discrimination based upon gender, race, national origin, sexual orientation, religion, age and disability) and wrongful termination.
-He routinely advises clients on termination and employee discipline, employee rights and benefits and other personnel matters.
-Through this ongoing counseling, Scott assists clients in the development and implementation of sound personnel policies consistent with the law and ensuring his clients will avoid litigation.
+Scott also handles complex matters involving employment discrimination (including discrimination based upon gender, race, national origin, sexual orientation, religion, age, and disability) and wrongful termination, both on the part of the employee as well as employer.
+He routinely advises clients on termination and employee discipline, employee rights and benefits, and other personnel matters, with the goal of avoiding litigation altogether.

 Scott serves on the Board of Trustees for the New Jersey Higher Education Student Assistance Authority, Action Together New Jersey, and Temple Emanu-El in Westfield, New Jersey.
 He is an Eagle Scout, has run three marathons, and is a devout fan (read: sucker) of the New York Jets.
 Scott has been quoted by the New York Times and the Washington Post, among numerous other media outlets.